shadowkun/coco_gen/README.md

 # coco_gen
-Generator Fonts features Coco dataset with Chinese language
+Generator Coco style dataset and easy using.